verilator/verilator/docs/guide/exe_verilator.rst

-In addition to the command line, warnings and other features for the :command:`verilator` command may be controlled with configuration files, typically named with the .vlt extension (what makes it a configuration file is the :option:`\`verilator_config` directive).
+In addition to the command line, warnings and other features for the :command:`verilator` command may be controlled with configuration files, typically named with the `.vlt` extension (what makes it a configuration file is the :option:`\`verilator_config` directive).
+These files, when named `.vlt`, are read before source code files; if this behavior is undesired, name the config file with a `.v` suffix.

 An example:

 .. code-block:: sv